Skaanning/Veff/readme.md

 builder.Services.AddVeff(veffBuilder =>
 {
-    var connectionString = builder.Configuration.GetConnectionString("SqlDb")!;

     veffBuilder
-        .WithSqlServer(connectionString, TimeSpan.FromSeconds(30))
+        .AddSqlServer("someconnection;", TimeSpan.FromSeconds(5))
-        .AddFeatureFlagContainersFromAssembly() // Finds all IFeatureFlagContainer in scanned assemblies .AddDashboardAuthorizersFromAssembly() // Same as above but for IVeffDashboardAuthorizers (only needed if you want to use the dashboard, and hide it behind some authorization)
+        .AddFeatureFlagContainersFromAssembly() // Finds all IFeatureFlagContainer in scanned assemblies .AddDashboardAuthorizersFromAssembly() // Finds and enables all IVeffDashboardAuthorizers (only needed if you want to use the dashboard, and hide it behind some authorization)
         .AddExternalApiAuthorizersFromAssembly(); // Same as above but for IVeffExternalApiAuthorizers (only needed if you want to use the external api and hide it behind some auth)
 });

 var app = builder.Build();

-app.UseVeff(s =>
+await app.UseVeff(s =>
 {
-    s.UseVeffDashboard(); // setup dashboard where you can manage and edit your feature flags. s.UseVeffExternalApi(); // exposes a http api that allows external services to make use of the feature flags.
+    s.UseVeffDashboard(); // enables the dashboard where you can update the flag values s.UseVeffExternalApi(); // enables exposes a http api that allows external services to make use of the feature flags });
-});

-app.MapGet("/", ([FromServices] EmailFeatures ef)  // Just inject your FeatureFlagContainers via normal DI
-    => $"{ef.SendSpamEmails.IsEnabled}\n{ef.SendActualEmails.EnabledFor("me")}");
+// example usage
+app.MapGet("/", ([FromServices]EmailFeatures emailFeatures, [FromServices] NewStuffFeatures newStuffFeatures) =>
+$"""

+SendSpamMails = {emailFeatures.SendSpamMails.IsEnabled}

+SendActualEmails = {newStuffFeatures.SendActualEmails.EnabledFor("Bobby")}

+Hello.Name = {newStuffFeatures.Hello.IsEnabled}

+SomeDateFeatureFlag = {newStuffFeatures.SomeDateFeatureFlag.IsEnabledNow()}

+""");

 app.Run();

 ```

-#### Note

-The FeatureContainers does not care about the data they are initialized with, it will be overridden with whats stored in the db.
-This also means that flags defaults to false until otherwise specified in the dashboard.

 ### Dashboard